dlce-eva/dlce-eva/doc/text-and-encodings.md

 File names themselves can contain non-English characters.

 *Bigger problem:*
-The encoding of filenames depends on the filesystem the file saved on (which can be different for different hard-drives, partitions, or USB sticks).
+The encoding of filenames depends on the filesystem the file saved on (which could be different for each hard-drive, partition, or USB stick).
 Things *usually* work out, but you might encounter an old CD-ROM or USB stick, where the filenames are scrambled.

 TODO is there a general way to actually fix this problem

-*Best practice for file names:*
+*Recommendations for robust file names:*

  * If you can at all help it, try to use ASCII characters only in your filenames (`a-z`, `A-Z`, `0-9`, `-`, `_`, and `.`).

  * Some file systems make a difference between capital and small letters, some don't, some do sometimes.
-It's best to name files in a way that they can always be distinguished whether the system is case-sensitive or note.
+It's best to make sure file can be told apart regardless whether the system is case-sensitive or not.
 For example, you should avoid having files like `File.txt` and `file.txt` in the same folder.

  * Spaces ` ` are *usually* not a problem these days, but it might not be a bad idea to separate words using `-`, `_`, or `.`, instead, e.g. `todo-list.txt`.
-   It also makes your life easier whenever you're using the command-line.
+   It also makes your life easier when using the command-line.

 These recommendations may seem a bit restrictive at first, but they do greatly reduce the chance that something breaks in the long run.